duckdb/duckdb-web/_posts/2024-06-26-benchmarks-over-time.md

 The price of RAM has declined by 2.2x and the price of SSD storage has decreased by 2.7x from 2021 to 2023 alone.
 Thanks to the combination of DuckDB enhancements and hardware prices, the scale of analysis possible on a single node has increased by substantially more than an order of magnitude in just 3 years!

+## Analyzing the Results Yourself

+A DuckDB 1.0 database containing the results of these benchmarks is available here: ``.
+Any DuckDB client with the `httpfs` extension can read that file, or you can use the DuckDB Wasm web shell to query the file directly from your browser (with the query pre-populated even!)!

+The file contains 2 tables: `benchmark_results` and `scale_benchmark_results`.
+Please let us know if you uncover any interesting findings!

 ## Conclusion